Famous alto singers ( Top 12 )

 1. Anita Baker ( Contralto 3 Octaves C#3-C#6 )

 Born in 1958 Anita Baker is one of the most famous alto singers in the world.
-She became famous with her hit album Rapture, more specifically with her song titled “Sweet love”.
+She became famous with her hit album Rapture, more specifically with her song titled “Sweet Love”.
 If you are a fan of R&B you are probably already familiar with Anita Baker.
-She has a very well defined vocal range of 3 octaves, which she sings almost effortlessly.
-Anita Baker has won 1 BET Award, 8 Grammy Award, 4 American Music Awards, and in 2013 she has been included in the Michigan Rock and Roll Legends Hall of Fame.
+She has a very well-defined vocal range of 3 octaves, which she sings almost effortlessly.
+Anita Baker has won 1 BET Award, 8 Grammy Award, and 4 American Music Awards, and in 2013 she has been included in the Michigan Rock and Roll Legends Hall of Fame.
 If you are an alto singer and you want to know what are the most common singing mistakes then check out my recent article Common singing mistakes ( Top 20 ).

 2. Cher ( Contralto 3 octaves C#3-C#6 )

 Borin in 1949 in America and her actual name is Cherilyn Sarkisian if you were born in the late ’80s or the early 90’s you probably heard a lot of not only songs bet also move voices performed by this alto singer.
-She became famous by singing with her husband folk-rock in 1965, the duo was named Sonny and Cher, soon after she started her solo singing career.
+She became famous by singing with her husband folk-rock in 1965, the duo was named Sonny and Cher, and soon after she started her solo singing career.
 In addition to being a successful singer, she also became a very successful actor during the 1970s.

 Her vocal range is 3 octaves 2 notes, she has an excellent singing technique and can hold notes for extended periods of time.
 A lot of famous singers have started singing fairly late and they still became successful, for more information check out my recent article Singers who started late ( Top 23 ).